shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-deal-campaign.md

 **Suggested Minimum Bid**

 If you're targeting deals with an ask price, the suggested minimum bid shows you the CPM amount that will likely clear the ask price for your deals.
 It is based on the highest ask price of all deals you are targeting plus your auction service charge.
-For deals with external suppliers, this amount will include additional margin to account for discrepancies and may fluctuate over time as the level of discrepancy between Xandr and the third party changes.
+For deals with external suppliers, this amount will include additional margin to account for discrepancies and may fluctuate over time as the level of discrepancy between Microsoft Advertising and the third party changes.

 > [!NOTE]
 > Bidding the suggested minimum will help ensure that you are eligible for the deal but will not guarantee that your bid wins.